Do they go bad? Yep, they sure do! Chicken and ducks eggs have a pretty good shelf life. But how long do eggs last really?

 I know it’s gross.
 So let’s talk about how long they last.

 They aren’t as perishable as other foods we may come by.
-That’s because they have have defensive barrier.
+That’s because they have a defensive barrier.

 This defensive barrier is Mother Nature’s way of protecting the reproduction of birds.